 This appendix is an integral part of the [draft] ESRS S1 Own workforce.
-It supports the application of the requirements set for in paragraphs 13-100 and has the same authority as the other parts of this [draft] Standard.
+It describes the application of the requirements set for in paragraphs 13-105 and has the same authority as the other parts of this [draft] Standard.

 Objective